mattmitchell6/citiboxfinancial/README.md

 # Citibox Financial Loan App - Java Servlet

 This web app is designed to be a sample "loan request" application for some bank.
-The application allows users to register and upload their "sensitive financial documents" to the app, using Box's API integration.
-All of the Java files programmed for this app exists in the folder.
-All of the html/css files written exist in the folder
+The application allows the bank's clients to register and upload their "sensitive financial documents" to the app, using Box's API integration.
+All of the Java files programmed for this app exist in the /src/main/java/com/example folder.
+All of the html/css files written exist in the /src/main/webapp folder.

 **Login/Registration:**

-The user must first log in to their Box account to obtain an application authorization code from Box.
-This authorization allows the user to sync their Box account to the Citibox web app and allow for Box API calls.
+When the user launches the app, they must first log in to their Box account to obtain an application authorization code from Box.
+This authorization allows the user to sync their Box account to the Citibox web app to allow for Box API calls.
 After application registration, a new folder called "CitiboxFinancial" will be created in the root of the user's Box account.

 **Apply For a Loan:**